ENCODE-DCC/atac-seq-pipeline/README.md

 ## Input JSON file

+An input JSON file includes all genomic data files, input parameters and metadata for running pipelines.
 Always use absolute paths in an input JSON.

 [Input JSON file specification](docs/input.md)